prototypefund/Digital_Bargeld-docs/impl-mint.rst

 Key Storage Format
 ------------------

-The mint's key directory contains the two subdirectories `signkeys` and `coinkeys`.
+The exchange's key directory contains the two subdirectories `signkeys` and `coinkeys`.

 The directory `signkeys` contains signkey files, where the name is the start date of the respective key.